- Dalton Auditorium

 - Department of Biology, Chemistry & Physics

-Built in 2004, Phifer Science Hall reflects Converse’s commitment to prepare women for the ever-changing world of science and technology.
+Built in 2004, Phifer Science Hall reflects Converse’s commitment to preparing for the ever-changing world of science and technology.
 Phifer was designed for 21st century flexibility, interdisciplinary teaching, student/faculty research, enhanced interaction and in-lab lectures.
 Here, science majors are provided space for upper-level research and advanced learning opportunities.

 Home to the Department of Biology, Chemistry and Physics, the 36,000-square-foot facility houses the latest laboratory instruments and computing equipment.
 Phifer also boasts a collection of museum quality artwork by Southern female artists.